fasikamulu/Cleaner/README.md

 # Cleaner
-python script to clean unwanted advert emails.
+python script to clean and unsubscribe unwanted advert emails.